cmang/durdraw/README.md

 menuBorderColor: the color of the border around menus
 ```

-## OTHER TIPS

-    * To use themes, copy durdraw.ini to ~/.durdraw/ and edit it.
-Durdraw
-      will also check in the current directory for durdraw.ini.

-    * The mouse can be used for moving the cursor (even over SSH) and
-      clicking buttons, if your terminal supports Xterm mouse reporting.
-      In iTerm2 this is under Profiles, Terminal and Terminal Emulation.

 ## OPTIONAL INSTALLATION

 For PNG and animated GIF export, install Ansilove (https://ansilove.org/) and make sure it is is in your path.
 PNG and GIF export only work in 16-color mode for now.
+You also need the PIL python module.

 ## FAQ